Interior Architecture and Design

 Professional Opportunities

-Alumni are principals of their own interior design firms, hold a range of positions at major design and architectural firms, and work as facilities managers, consultants, teaching faculty, or in related industry areas.
+Alumni hold a range of positions at major design and architectural firms; they may be principals of their own interior design firms, work as facilities managers, design consultants, teaching faculty, or in related industry areas.
 About one-third of the students obtain entry-level employment before graduation from the program; our students have little difficulty finding employment following graduation, and many reach senior positions within five years.

 Professional exposure occurs in exchanges with practitioners through professional jurying of all major student projects and in one-on-one thesis advising.
-As part of the graduate comprehensive exam, students are required to gain professional experience through paid employment, service to the profession, or other professional engagement.
+As part of the graduate comprehensive exam, students gain professional experience through paid employment, service to the profession, or other professional engagement.

 Additional Information